PipedreamHQ/pipedream/docs/docs/workflows/settings/README.md

 ## Eliminate cold starts

-If your workflow doesn't process an event for roughly 5 minutes, Pipedream turns off the execution environment that runs your code.
+If your workflow doesn't process an event for about 5 minutes, Pipedream turns off the execution environment that runs your code.
 When your workflow receives another event, Pipedream creates a new execution environment to process your event. **Initializing this environment takes a few seconds, which delays the execution of this first event**.
-This is common on serverless platforms, and is typically referred to as a "cold start".
+This is common on serverless platforms and is typically referred to as a "cold start".

 You can reduce cold starts by configuring a number of dedicated **workers**: